-MD, University of Buenos Aires, Argentina Intern and Resident, Pediatrics, Beth Israel Medical Center Fellow, Clinical Genetics and Cytogenetics, Cedars-Sinai Medical Center, Los Angeles
+M.D., University of Buenos Aires, Argentina Intern and Resident, Pediatrics, Beth Israel Medical Center Fellow, Clinical Genetics and Cytogenetics, Cedars-Sinai Medical Center, Los Angeles

 I am primarily devoted to clinical activities in the Department of Molecular and Human Genetics.
-I am actively involved in the diagnosis and management of pediatric patients with birth defects and rare genetic disorders.
-I am also involved in bone disorders and participate at the Skeletal Dysplasia Clinic at TCH.
+I am involved in the diagnosis and management of pediatric patients with birth defects and rare genetic disorders.
+I am also interested in bone disorders and participate in the Skeletal Dysplasia Clinic at TCH.
 I am directly involved in the supervision and training of medical students, residents and fellows.
-As the Medical Director of the Cytogenetics Laboratory at Baylor Genetics, I have a particular interest in structural chromosomes abnormalities and genomic disorders (contiguous gene deletion/duplication syndromes), as well as the mechanism of origin of these chromosome anomalies.
+As the Medical Director of the Cytogenetics Laboratory at Baylor Genetics, I have a particular interest in structural chromosomes abnormalities and genomic disorders (contiguous gene deletion/duplication syndromes), as well as the mechanism of origin of these chromosome anomalies:

-Epigenetics and Disorders of Imprinting: I have worked in Angelman syndrome clinical research for many years.
-We have followed a large group of Angelman syndrome patients at Texas Children's Hospital for developmental, clinical and EEG evaluations on a yearly basis.
+Epigenetics and Disorders of Imprinting: I have worked in Angelman syndrome clinical research for 20 years.
+We have followed a large group of Angelman syndrome patients at Texas Children's Hospital for developmental, clinical and EEG evaluations on a yearly basis (Natural History study).
 This study has allowed us to understand progression, complications and co-morbidities associated with this condition.
 We have also concluded two different clinical trials using betaine, creatine and folic acid/metafolin to promote methylation and revert silencing of the paternal allele.
 Our group is participating in a phase II clinical research trial through a pharmaceutical company using a locked nucleic acid RO7248824 (antisense oligonucleotide drug) given intrathecally to establish dosage and safety.
-This antisense drug attempts to activate the paternal UBE3A gene.
-Ultimately these trials aim to ameliorate the symptoms of Angelman syndrome by altering patterns of imprinting.
+Our group is also involved in another antisense Phase II trial sponsored by IONIS (ION582) administered intrathecally.
+These antisense drugs attempt to activate the paternal UBE3A gene and ameliorate the symptoms of Angelman syndrome by altering patterns of imprinting.
 We currently run a multidisciplinary clinic for patients with Angelman syndrome that started with the support of the Angelman Syndrome Foundation.

-Skeletal dysplasias: Through the sponsorship of several pharmaceutical companies, I am involved in different studies offering treatments in achondroplasia.
-This includes a phase 3 clinical research trial using a recombinant cartilage natriuretic peptide (CNP) also known as vosoritide (BMN-111), a drug we anticipate will promote linear and more proportionate skeletal growth in these patients.
-This is a double-blind drug-placebo trial divided in two groups for patients over and under 5 years of age.
-We are part of two other trials, one using a long-acting recombinant CNP, and the last using an FGFR3 antagonist agent.
+Skeletal dysplasias: Through the sponsorship of several pharmaceutical companies, I am involved in different studies offering treatments in achondroplasia This includes a phase 3 clinical research trial using a recombinant cartilage natriuretic peptide (CNP) also known as vosoritide (BMN-111), a drug we anticipate will promote linear and more proportionate skeletal growth in these patients.
+This drug was recently approved by the FDA for 5 years and older.
+We continue with studies on children under 5 years of age.
+We are part of two other trials, one using a long-acting recombinant CNP, and the last using an FGFR3 decoy therapy agent.

 Undiagnosed Disease Network (UDN): Our group is currently recruiting and studying patients with rare disorders under the auspices of the UDN consortium.
-This effort has been possible by a grant awarded by the NIH under the leadership of Dr. Brendan Lee and will give us a unique ability to characterize rare disorders, make new discoveries and gain insight on novel genes and disease mechanisms.
+This effort has been possible by a grant awarded by the NIH under the leadership of Dr. Brendan Lee and will give us a unique ability to characterize rare disorders, make new discoveries, and gain insight into novel genes and disease mechanisms.
 I am currently the co-PI of this effort.